Limiting geometry and spectral instability in Schwarzschild--de Sitter spacetimes: Quasinormal modes

 To study the behavior of dS modes in the Schwarzschild limiting scenario, we invoke Eq.\eqref{eq:dS_omega} once more.
 In this case, taking the limit $\eta \to 0$ toward the Schwarzschild spacetime results in the dS mode frequencies scaling as $\omega \sim \mathcal{O}(\eta)$.
 That is, the dS modes collapse toward the origin of the complex frequency plane.
 This linear scaling is clearly visible in the right panel of Fig.\ref{fig:SdS_dS_modes}, where the dS modes approach $\omega = 0$ linearly as $\eta \to 0$.

 This behavior also suggests a compelling interpretation within the framework of spectral instability.
-While the introduction of a small cosmological constant $\Lambda > 0$ has a negligible effect on the {\em discrete} spectrum of Schwarzschild spacetime (LR modes), it has a substatial impact on the {\em continuous} part of the spectrum (branch cut).
+While the introduction of a small cosmological constant $\Lambda > 0$ has a negligible effect on the {\em discrete} spectrum of Schwarzschild spacetime (LR modes), it has a substantial impact on the {\em continuous} part of the spectrum (branch cut).
 Specifically, the small deviation $\eta \sim 0$ modifies the asymptotic structure of the spacetime, including a change in the topology of future null infinity $\scri^+$.
 As a consequence, the branch cut along the positive imaginary axis becomes fragmented.
-This branch cut is effectively replaced by the discrete set of de Sitter modes in the Schwarzschild–de Sitter spacetime.
+This branch cut is effectively replaced by the discrete set of de Sitter modes in the Schwarzschild--de Sitter spacetime.
 In this sense, the appearance of dS modes from the continuous Schwarzschild spectrum exemplifies a spectral instability triggered by the global geometric deformation of the spacetime.

 An alternative perspective on the branch cut instability is to interpret it as the accumulation of discrete QNMs near $\omega = 0$ as $\eta \rightarrow 0$.
-We quantify this accumulation using a strategy inspired by the Weyl-law for black holes proposed in Refs.~\cite{Jaramillo:2021tmt,Jaramillo:2022zvf,Besson:2024adi}, which consists in counting the number of modes within a specified region of the complex $\omega$-plane.
+We quantify this accumulation using a strategy inspired by the Weyl law for black holes proposed in Refs.~\cite{Jaramillo:2021tmt,Jaramillo:2022zvf,Besson:2024adi}, which consists of counting the number of modes within a specified region of the complex $\omega$ plane.

 To this end, we define a QNM density along a segment $\delta \omega = [a,b)$ of the imaginary axis as

 Since QNMs are discretely distributed, the density $d(\eta; \delta \omega)$ is only meaningful when the interval $\delta \omega$ is sufficiently large to include multiple modes.